ksu-cis/cis-400-site/_milestones/website-milestone-1.md

 You may use additional HTML elements to organize and present this information, and use CSS to style it as you see fit.

 ## Data Project Refactoring
 Add a new static class `Menu` to the Data project.
-It should implement five static methods:
+It should implement four static methods:

 1. `Entrees()` should return an `IEnumerable<IOrderItem>` containing an single instance (object) of each type of entree served by Cowboy Cafe